Real Racing 3

-Real Racing 3 is a 2013 racing game developed by Firemonkeys Studios and published by Electronic Arts for iOS, Android, Nvidia Shield and BlackBerry 10 devices.
+Real Racing 3 is a 2013 racing game developed by Firemonkeys Studios and Slingshot Studios and published by Electronic Arts for iOS, Android (including Microsoft Surface Duo), Nvidia Shield and BlackBerry 10 devices.
 It was released on iOS and Android on February 28, 2013, under the freemium business model; it was free to download, with enhancements available through in-app purchases.
 It was considered that it had one of the best graphical experience at that time.
 Over time and despite an expensive virtual economy ingame, the developers began to tolerate the use of playing with time zones in order for the players to watch unlimited ads to get free gold.

 The game is the sequel to 2009's Real Racing and 2010's Real Racing 2.
 Primarily due to the freemium nature of the game, it received less favorable reviews than its predecessors, although the gameplay remains generally lauded.

-The game features include over 45 circuits at 20 real-world locations, a 43-car grid, and over 400 licensed cars from 42 manufacturers such as Mercedes-Benz, Audi, Porsche, Lamborghini, Bugatti, Ford, Bentley, McLaren, Chevrolet and Koenigsegg.
+The game features include over 59 circuits at 28 real-world locations, a 22-car grid, and over 600 licensed cars from 52 manufacturers such as Mercedes-Benz, Audi, Porsche, Lamborghini, Bugatti, Ford, Bentley, McLaren, Chevrolet, and Koenigsegg.
 Unlike in the previous Real Racing games, players are required to maintain and service their vehicles, requiring in-game cash and real-world time.

 Gameplay

-At the start of the game, the player starts with a Formula 1 car as a starting car.
+At the start of the game, the player starts with a Porsche 911 GT3 (2021) as their starting car.
 The player begins the game at driver level 0 and increases levels by earning "fame points" (similar to experience) based on performance.
-Gold coins, the premium in-game currency, are rewarded at each level up.
+Gold Coins, the premium in-game currency, are rewarded at each level up.
 Depending on the number of fame points required to reach the new level, the game rewards from 5 to 100 gold coins.
 The game as a whole is divided into multiple series, each series is further subdivided into several tiers, and each tier into one to three individual races.